 Since more and more dental offices hire independent contractors and consultants rather than hiring full-time or part-time employees, the question of ownership regarding intellectual property rights has created a substantial amount of litigation.
 The consequences of failing to take the necessary steps in order to protect your dental office’s intellectual property rights can be very problematic, particularly if there is a dispute over payment or the quality of work with the independent contractor or consultant.

-In today’s digital and knowledge based business world, dental offices are not always careful in protecting their “work made for hire”.
+In today’s digital and knowledge-based business world, dental offices are not always careful in protecting their “work made for hire”.
 Intellectual property rights associated with work created by employees and independent contractors can be the source of expensive litigation if a dental office becomes successful.
 Intellectual property is also an important subject of review during any due diligence period that may be conducted for the purposes of financing and selling a business.
+To help with this selling process businesses should be hiring a business broker like https://pittsburgh.fcbb.com/ to organize assets and help to pass over the business properly.
 As a matter of general practice, and especially when the intellectual property being created is crucial to the long-term growth of the practice, well-drafted employment and/or independent contractor agreements must be in place.